 1. Create Your Trading Plan

 In every trade lies great possibility.
 Build a strong foundation – create your personalized trading plan.

 Beginners & Intermediate Traders

 Trade with paper account for weeks/months until trade entries and exits get ingrained and are executed with minimal emotion.

-Treat paper account as real account otherwise you’ll be unable to replicate the results.
+Treat your paper account as real account otherwise you’ll be unable to replicate the results.

 Keep a daily trade journal.
-Document trades and keep a copy of charts with entry and exit noted on it.
+Document each trade and keep a copy of charts with entry and exit noted on it.

-Go back and check last 3 to 6 months of trade and see what’s working/not working for your and learn from it.
+Go back and check last 3 to 6 months of trades and see what’s working/not working for your and learn from it.

-If you need to reset, start paper trading.
-Otherwise continue trading your current strategy and our stock picks alert system.
+If you need to reset, start paper trading again.
+Otherwise continue trading your current strategy with our stock picks alert system.

 Check your results and refine trading strategy to reach your goals.